giveitanudge/Predicted-Attention-Docs/index.md

 # Predictions API Documentation
 ## Overview

-This API allows clients to retrieve predicted attention (pAttention) for given URLs.
+This API allows clients to retrieve predicted attention (attentionScore) for given URLs.
 The Attention score is a predictive measure indicating the potential engagement or interest a URL might generate among a target audience.

 ## Authentication